 But she has also had a successful 2010s on television.
 Joey Lauren Adams had a six-episode arc on the Toni Collette-starring series United States of Tara in 2010, appeared on both Switched at Birth and Grey’s Anatomy, and also starred in Still the King for two seasons.

-Now 52-years-old, Joey Lauren Adams is married to Brian Villim.
+Now 55 years old, Joey Lauren Adams is married to Brian Vilim.
 The couple wed in 2014.
 Her work in the entertainment industry has slowed almost in concert with her marriage.
-Since that time she hasn’t worked very often.
+Since that time, she hasn’t worked very often.

-That said, in the near future she will be in Tankhouse, which is currently in post-production and also stars Tara Holt, Richard King and Christopher Lloyd.
+That said, she did appear in Tankhouse in 2022.
+It starred Tara Holt, Richard King, and Christopher Lloyd.
 Tankhouse is about two New Yorkers who move to Fargo, North Dakota, in order to start a theater revolution.